Affiliate Marketing VS Digital Marketing

 I’ve had websites since 1999:

-I’ve also done a lot of digital marketing online:
+I’ve also done a lot of digital marketing online (both for myself and for clients):

 My Affiliate Marketing Experience